fiibbb/CarND-MPC-Project/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 ### <Operation> chip(const Index offset, const Index dim)

-A chip is a special kind of slice.
+a chip is a special kind of slice.
 It is the subtensor at the given offset in the dimension dim.
 The returned tensor has one fewer dimension than the input
 tensor: the dimension dim is removed.